Tell Achziv

-Tell Achziv is a major Northern coastal Biblical city that existed over 30 centuries, and is located on the outlet of Kziv creek close to the border with Lebanon.
+Tel Achziv is a major Northern coastal Biblical city with a history of over 30 centuries; located on the outlet of Kziv creek close to the border with Lebanon.

-Home > Sites > West Galilee > Tell Achziv (Achzib, Al-Zeeb)
+Home > Sites > West Galilee > Tel Achziv (Achzib, Al-Zeeb)

 Contents: